hipml/hipml.github.io/_posts/2025-03-03-part-1:-heatmaps.md

 category: projects
 ---

-This article will be the first part in a series exploring my recent research.
+Welcome to the first installment of my three-part series exploring recent research findings.
+This series will guide you through layerwise analysis, pruning and task evaluation, and conclude with environmental and computational impact assessments.
+I've crafted these articles to make complex concepts accessible—if you have a basic understanding of large language models, you'll be able to follow along comfortably as we explore these insights in an informal manner.

 ![Qwen Heatmaps](images/thesis_qwen_combined_heatmaps.png)

 Pardon our dust!
-This article will be live soon.
+This article will be live soon. [^1]

 $$ x^{(\ell+1)} = x^{(\ell)} + f(x^{(\ell)}, \theta^{(\ell)}) $$